kerrbrittany9/ping-pong-friday-review/README.md

 * _Clone repository from GitHub to your local terminal.
 * _Double click on index.html to open in browser.
-* _Enter a number and click submit
+* _Enter a number and click submit.
 * _Read result.
 * _Click on input box to repeat._